armendazizi1/BeActive/README.md

 ## Running the program

-From Android Studio just build the project and run the emulator.
+From Android Studio just build the project and run the app on a real phone(not an emulator), because the sensors work only on real physical devices.